ryck/MMM-AQI/README.md

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-MagigMirror module to get the Air Quality Index (AQI) using AirNow API.
+MagigMirror module to get the Air Quality Index (AQI) using the World Air Quality Index project API.

 ![](screenshots/screenshot_01.png)